ArnoVdH/photoblog/content/blog/2020/morrowind.md

 I reinstalled the game and did another playthrough during the covid-19 crisis and wrote this piece.
 I used the [Morrowind Graphics Guide](https://wiki.nexusmods.com/index.php/Morrowind_graphics_guide) and [Thasthus' guide](https://github.com/Tyler799/Morrowind-2019/blob/master/Morrowind_2019.md) as a basis and learned to work with [Wrye Mash](https://danaeplays.thenet.sk/wrye-mash/) to install and manage the huge amount of mods.

 ![](/img/blog/morrowind/cliff_racers.jpg)
+<h6>Saint-Jiub deliver us: cliffracers - the scourge of Vvardenfell</h6>